Linear Codes Constructed From Two Weakly Regular Plateaued Functions with Index (p-1)/2: Introduction

 where $f$ and $g$ are weakly regular bent functions from $ \mathbb{F}_q $ to $ \mathbb{F}_p $.
 Later, Cheng \emph{et al.} in \cite{cao2021} introduced several linear codes $ C_D $ of \eqref{eq:code} with a few weights by considering $f$ and $g$ to be weakly regular unbalanced $s$-plateaued functions in the defining set \eqref{def:D}, where $ 0\leqslant s \leqslant m $.
 In 2022, S{\i}nak \cite{Sinak2022} went deeper by choosing weakly regular unbalanced and balanced $s_f$-plateaued function $f$ and $s_g $-plateaued function $g$ in the defining set \eqref{def:D}, where $ 0\leqslant s_f,\,s_g \leqslant m $.
 All of them studied the indexes of functions $ f $ and $ g $ among the set $ \{2,p-1\} $, that is, $ l_f,l_g \in \{2,p-1\} $.

 Along the research line studied in \cite{cao2021,Sinak2022,wu2020}, we further consider the index of $ \frac{p-1}{2} $, where $ p \equiv 1 \pmod 4 $.
 Now the defining set is denoted by

 where $f$ and $g$ are weakly regular unbalanced and balanced $s$-plateaued and $t$-plateaued functions, respectively, for $ 0\leqslant s,\,t \leqslant m $.
 For clarity, we only concentrate on the case $ l_g=\frac{p-1}{2} $ and $ l_f \in \{2,\frac{p-1}{2},p-1\} $, where $ p \equiv 1 \pmod 4 $.
-In this paper, we will investigate the constructed linear codes $ C_{D_{f,g}} $ of \eqref{eq:code} and \eqref{def:D-fg}, and determine their parameters and the weight distributions using Walsh transform.
+In this paper, we consider the constructed codes $ C_{D_{f,g}} $ of \eqref{eq:code} and \eqref{def:D-fg}.
+In details, we will determine their parameters and their weight distributions using Walsh transform.
 Their punctured codes are also determined.
 As we will show later, they are projective, and some of them are optimal since they meet the Griesmer bound.

 The rest of this paper is arranged as follows.
-In Section \ref{sec:math}, we present an introduction to the mathematical foundations, including cyclotomic fields and weakly regular plateaued functions.
+We firstly present in Section \ref{sec:math} an introduction to the mathematical foundations, including cyclotomic fields and weakly regular plateaued functions.
 Section 3 gives necessary results for our computation.
-The main results are proposed in Section 4, where we study the weight distributions and the parameters of our constructed codes and their punctured ones.
+Our main results are proposed in Section 4, where we study the weight distributions and the parameters of our constructed codes and their punctured ones.
 Section 5 shows the minimality and applications of these codes.
 Finally, we conclude the whole paper in Section 6.